Superman: Great Kandor! Batman, your space helmet doesn't cover your head? How can you—?

 - Taken to heavy levels in The Doctor, the Widow and the Wardrobe, where the Eleventh Doctor can not only breathe, but can talk in space without the need of a spacesuit or space helmet (He still needs a spacesuit, as he falls to Earth afterwards).

-- In The Rings of Akhaten, he flies through deep space on a scooter with literally no protection whatsoever.
+- In The Rings of Akhaten, he flies between what appear to be small asteroids (the exact dynamics of the location are never explained, however) on a scooter with literally no protection whatsoever.
 He is later talking to Grandfather, the sentient planet and is heard despite almost whispering, and the other person being miles away in space.